crate-crypto/small-powers-of-tau/readme.md

     let bytes = // Assuming you received the most recent SRS as a bytes

     // Deserialise the bytes received to create the SRS
-    // This method will ensure that the points are in the correct group and that none of the points are zero let mut srs = Accumulator::deserialise(bytes, params);
+    // This method will ensure that the first points is in the correct group and that none of the points are zero let mut srs = Accumulator::deserialise(bytes, params, SubgroupCheck::Partial);

     // Create your private key
     let private_key = PrivateKey::rand(rng);